vancetang/gemini-test/README_en.md

 ```

 > [!NOTE]
-> The current model used is `gemini-2.5-flash-preview-04-17`, which is suitable for smaller documents.
-This model provides a good balance between translation speed and quality, making it ideal for initial testing and development purposes.
+> The current model being used is `gemini-2.5-flash-preview-04-17`.
+> Initial tests show that although this model is slightly slower than `2.0 Flash`, it has reasoning capabilities and is the latest version.
+Plus, the `README.md` file isn't very large.
+> Therefore, this model was chosen for initial testing and development.

 ---

 ### 🌍 Translate `.properties` Files

-This feature allows you to translate `.properties` files into multiple languages (e.g., English `en`, Simplified Chinese `zh-CN`) and generate corresponding language-specific output files (e.g., `test_en.properties`, `test_zh-CN.properties`).
+This feature translates `.properties` files into multiple languages (e.g., English `en`, Simplified Chinese `zh-CN`) and generates output files for the corresponding languages (e.g., `test_en.properties`, `test_zh-CN.properties`).

 The command format is as follows: